Why does my baby cry for no reason

-At 5 months, persistent crying problems are estimated to affect perhaps 5% of crying babies and are associated with negative cognitive development14.
+At five months, persistent crying problems are estimated to affect perhaps 5% of crying babies and are associated with negative cognitive development.14

-The risk of premature breastfeeding cessation15 and child abuse also increases with crying babies16.
-Their mothers are more likely to suffer from postnatal depression as well17.
+The risk of premature breastfeeding cessation15 and child abuse increases with crying babies.16

-For crying babies and their mothers, early intervention is crucial to prevent these adverse effects.
+Early intervention is crucial for crying babies and their mothers to prevent these adverse effects.

 When in doubt, call your baby’s doctor or other health professionals.

 - 1.Barr RG, Chen S, Hopkins B, Westra T. CRYING PATTERNS IN PRETERM INFANTS.
 Developmental Medicine & Child Neurology.
 Published online November 12, 2008:345-355. doi:10.1111/j.1469-8749.1996.tb12100.x

 - 2.Reijneveld SA, Brugman E, Hirasing RA.
 Excessive Infant Crying: The Impact of Varying Definitions.
 PEDIATRICS.
 Published online October 1, 2001:893-897. doi:10.1542/peds.108.4.893